SUSE-Developer-Community/sandbox-welcome-content/content/stratos.md

 ![Service Marketplace](/images/stratos/marketplace.png)

 Depending on the brokers installed, this list can vary.
-In our sandbox, we have the minibroker installed.
-This gives developers easy access to common databases (mariadb, mongodb, postgres, and redis).
-You have access to create
+In our sandbox, we have included [minibroker](https://github.com/kubernetes-sigs/minibroker).
+This can give developers easy access to common databases (mariadb, mongodb, postgres, and redis).
+You have access to create up to 5 services at any given time.

 ### Service Creation